vlfom/CSD-detectron2/README.md

 # Future features

-- [ ] Run an experiment with increased CSD loss weight or training duration
+- [ ] Run an experiment with increased CSD loss weight and training duration
 - [ ] Test enabling mask RoI head and how CSD affects segmentation performance
 - [ ] Test performance on COCO and LVIS datasets
-- [ ] Add support for splitting a dataset into labeled and unlabeled parts (e.g. using only 1/5% of data as labeled data)
+- [x] Add support for splitting a dataset into labeled and unlabeled parts (e.g. using only 1/5% of data as labeled data)

 # Credits